jannis-kiriasis/advisor-finder/README.md

 **Acceptance criteria:**
 - One main option must be given to the Seeker
 - The Seeker can still see other possible good options
-- The match must be based at least on location and specialisation/need
 - Add other relevant advisors after the best match
 - Notify the advisor when there is a new match